ChatTheatre/SkotOS-Doc/Developer/JitsiIntegration.md

 Jitsi is an open-source project that allows scalable audio and video chat with large numbers of users via WebRTC in the browser.
 It does a lot more than that, in fact.

 SkotOS uses it for scriptable audio chat.
 Let's talk about how the two work together.

-(NOTE: some of this isn't implemented as I write this.
-These docs should be updated in June 2021 or later.)
+This is a developer background document.
+We also have a [how to set up Jitsi](../setup_jitsi.md) document.

+Last updated: Jan 2021.

 ## MERRY Instructions

 Want to mess with audio chat from Merry?
 Here's the quick version:

 There's a client_control action that can be used to send a SKOOT code.
 You can send that action from Merry using Act().
 It takes two arguments: an $id and a $val.
-The $id should be one of the codes below (80, 81 or 82).
-Each code below says what the $val should be.
+The $id should be 80, and the val should be a structure of JSON arguments.

-80 (CHAT_SET_ROOM): set the Jitsi room.
-The value should be the name of the new Jitsi room.
-A user may only subscribe to one Jitsi room at a time.
-Jitsi room names don't distinguish between upper- and lowercase, and they ignore spaces (and punctuation?)
-81 (CHAT_SET_MUTED): the value should be "true" or "false".
-Note that the user may always choose to be disconnected or unmuted and you can't override that.
-But if you mute them, you should later send an unmute.
-82 (CHAT_SET_NAME): set the user's Jitsi display name (a.k.a. nickname.)

 This will only work if the user is using a sufficiently-recent version of Orchil on a Jitsi-enabled SkotOS game.
-But it's normally harmless to send these codes when they're unsupported.
+It's harmless to send these codes when they're unsupported &mdash; they don't do anything if Jitsi isn't set up or isn't working for some reason.

+Here are the JSON fields and what they do:

+domain (string): the hostname of the Jitsi server (may change, rarely.) name (string): the Jitsi name/nickname of the user (should not change.) room (string): the Jitsi room to connect to, if present. roomPrefix (string): prefix to add before the room name (currently unused/ignored.) muted (string, values "muted" or "unmuted"): whether to mute/unmute the user, at the server's request. jwt (string): jwt token permitting access to the specified room.
+If room is given, jwt should be as well.

+Note that nearly all fields are optional in at least some cases.
+If name, domain, muted, room, etc. don't change, it's fine to simple not supply them.
+Some (e.g. muted) never have to be supplied at all if they retain their default initial value.

 ## MERRY Actual Instructions

 Do you not use Merry that often?
 I'm a bit new to it too.
 Log into the game and there's a command-line tool that will let you evaluate little snippets of Merry code.
 It can be finicky, but it'll do this quite nicely.

 ~~~
-+tool merry eval Act($actor, "client_control", $id: 82, $val: "DoesntReadExampleText"), 0
++tool merry eval Act($actor, "client_control", $id: 80, $val: "{ 'muted': 'muted' }"), 0
 ~~~

-That will send message 82 ("change my Jitsi nickname") to the supplied value ("DoesntReadExampleText").
+That will send message 80 (Jitsi info) with the supplied value (server-mute the user).
 You can see the result of this in the Javascript console for your game client.

 Note that if you send a CHAT_SET_MUTED (81) message, you won't be able to unmute yourself with the buttons.
 You'll have to send another server message to unmute.